nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

   /**
    * @param event Event object
    * @param element Event source element (button or link).
-If not specified, event.currentTarget of the first argument is used
+If not specified, the element of the event source is obtained from the first argument, event, in the order of precedence of the currentTarget and target properties.
    * @return Always false as the event is not propagated */ function nablarch_submit(event, element)